peacalm/cpp-luaw/README.md

 * Register a static member by providing class type.
 * Register a static member by providing full fake member pointer type.

+We register static member variables like usual member variables, which **can not be modified by const objects**
+(But in C++, it allows to modify a non-const static member variable by a const object.
+Here we do not follow the C++ way).
-We register static variables like usual member variables, which can not be modified by const objects.
-The difference is that the static member will be shared by all objects of same type.
+But not like usual member variables, the static member variable will be shared by all objects of same type.

 By providing full fake member pointer type, we can add const/volatile property for the static member.